angular/protractor/docs/control-flow.md

   });
 ```

 At Point A, none of the tasks have executed yet.
-The `ptor.get` call is at
+The `browser.get` call is at
 the front of the control flow queue, and the `name.getText()` call is at the
 back.
 The value of `name.getText()` at point A is an unresolved promise
 object.